enderandpeter/aip-demos/readme.md

 <hr>

 As always, please feel free to share feedback and suggestions.
-It is not likely that too many of these will be expanded upon, but if there is anything you would really like to see built out even more, just let me know and I will consider taking another look.
+Some of the older projects will most likely not be expanded on, but if there is anything you would really like to see built out even more, just let me know and I will consider taking another look.